passbolt/passbolt_help/_includes/hosting/update/package-update.md

 sudo {{ distributionPackage }} --only-upgrade install passbolt-pro-server sudo {{ distributionPackage }} upgrade
 ```

-{% include messages/warning.html
-content="**Pro tip:** Sometimes, while updating when there is also an update to MySQL/MariaDB you will get an error on the upgrade step.
-That's why we are suggesting to manually upgrade passbolt prior to system upgrade"
-%}

 {% elsif distributionPackage == 'dnf' or distributionPackage == 'yum' or distributionPackage == 'zypper' %}
 ```bash